rastafan/cordova-plugin-nativeaudio/README.md

 ## Description

-This Cordova / PhoneGap (3.5+) plugin enables concurrency (multi-channel playback), polyphony (multi-voice playback) and minimized latency (via caching) in audio-based applications, by leveraging native audio APIs.
+This Cordova / PhoneGap (3.5+) plugin enables concurrency (multi-channel playback) and minimized latency (via caching) in audio-based applications, by leveraging native audio APIs.
 Designed for the use in HTML5-based cross-platform games and mobile/hybrid audio applications.

 ## History

-Community-driven, clean fork of the Low Latency Audio Plugin for Cordova / PhoneGap, initially published by [Andrew Trice](http://www.tricedesigns.com/2012/01/25/low-latency-polyphonic-audio-in-phonegap/) and then maintained by [Raymond Xie](http://github.com/floatinghotpot/) and [Sidney Bofah](https://github.com/SidneyS/).
+This plugin is a fork of [this plugin](https://github.com/floatinghotpot/cordova-plugin-nativeaudio), which in turn is a community-driven, clean fork of the Low Latency Audio Plugin for Cordova / PhoneGap, initially published by [Andrew Trice](http://www.tricedesigns.com/2012/01/25/low-latency-polyphonic-audio-in-phonegap/) and then maintained by [Raymond Xie](http://github.com/floatinghotpot/) and [Sidney Bofah](https://github.com/SidneyS/).

-This project cleans up a lot of legacy code, and adds success, error and completion callbacks.
-It also features integration in AngularJS projects via [ngCordova](http://www.ngcordova.com).
+In addition to the clean-up of legacy code and callbacks, this fork uses AVPlayer for iOS, fixes some caveats with the original project, and can reproduce streaming audio from http/https.

 ## Roadmap

 Following the Cordova philosophy, this is a shim for a web audio implementation (on mobile) which is as fast and feature-rich as native mobile APIs.
-Currently, neither HTML5 Audio or the more recent Web Audio API offer a cross-platform solution which 1) is fast, 2) supports polyphony, 3) concurrency and 4) maintains a low overhead.
+Currently, neither HTML5 Audio or the more recent Web Audio API offer a cross-platform solution which 1) is fast, 2) supports concurrency and 3) maintains a low overhead.

 It should be replaced by a standardised W3C solution as soon as such an implementation offers comparable performance across (mobile) devices, which is crucial for HTML5-based games.